MCResourcePile/addon-project/src/content/wiki/guides/newplayerguide.md

 ![Lobby 12](../../assets/img/newplayerguide/lobby12.png)

 The final item in your hotbar is your current equipped gizmo holder.
 It will be a glass pane unless you equip a gizmo, which can be done be selecting a purchased gizmo in the gizmo menu.
 When a gizmo resides in this place, you can use it.
-Most gizmos work by clicking another player, but feel free to explore all the abilities yourself!
+Most gizmos work by clicking another player, but feel free to explore all the possible abilities yourself!

 #### Selection Menu